 There are a couple of key observations about these growth tactics.
 First, these techniques can be employed in service of different business development strategies.
-For example number five on the list, speaking at targeted conferences or events, can easily support a networking or a thought leadership strategy.
+For example number three on the list, speaking at targeted conferences or events, can easily support a networking or a thought leadership strategy.

 The other observation is that the top tactics include a mix of both digital and traditional techniques.
 As we will see when we develop your plan, having a healthy mix of digital and traditional techniques tends to increase the impact of your strategy.

-How to Create Your Business Development Plan
+How to Create Your Strategic Business Development Plan

 A Business Development Plan is a document that outlines how you implement your business development strategy.
 It can be a plan for an individual, a practice or the firm as a whole.
 Its scope covers both the marketing and sales functions, as they are so intertwined in most professional services firms.